 Students are responsible for ensuring that all payments are made to the university by the due date shown on their E-Bill.
-Amounts not paid by the stated due date are subject to a monthly penalty charge equal to 1.5% of the past due balance.
-Penalty charges will continue to accrue each month until the balance is paid in full.
-View more information about Student Financial Obligations.
+Amounts not paid by the stated due date will accrue student account interest per the Student Financial Obligations.
+Interest will continue to accrue each month until the balance is paid in full.

 Most departmentally sponsored students should expect that their department is in close communication with the Student Accounts Office regarding their sponsorship.
-If you have received a penalty fee and are expecting support from your department, please contact your department to ensure communication with the Student Accounts Office has occurred.
+If you have accrued interest and are expecting support from your department, please contact your department to ensure communication with the Student Accounts Office has occurred.

-Externally sponsored students who complete the sponsor billing process by August 15 will not be assessed penalty charges.
+Externally sponsored students should complete the sponsor billing process by August 15 so their student account does not accrue interest.